MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/unable-install-vs-2022-online-installer-windows-10-21h2.md

 1. Rename the **machine.config** file to create a backup.
 You can rename it to **machine_bkp.config** or any other name of your choice.
 1. Still in the same directory, locate the **machine.config.default** file.
 1. Make a copy of the **machine.config.default** file.
 1. Rename the new copy of the file to **machine.config**.
-This replaces the existing **machine.config** file with the default version.
+This file replaces the existing **machine.config** file with the default version.
 1. Restart your machine to ensure the changes take effect.

 Renaming the **machine.config** file and replacing it with the default version resets the configuration to its original state, which can help resolve any corrupt or incorrect settings that might have caused the Visual Studio bootstrapper to fail during installation.